-Tom Bob serves as our Director of Community Engagement for Chicago Mindful Psychotherapy and our partner practice, Andersonville Psychology.
+Tom Bob serves as our Director of Intake for Chicago Mindful Psychotherapy and our partner practice, Andersonville Psychology.
 He also manages coordination of services for all intakes between both practices.

 What story are you telling yourself?
 We all have stories about our lives, stories to which we often become very attached.
 It’s those stories of lack and limitation, pain and frustration that take us out of alignment with our true nature, which I believe is resilient, good, whole, and complete.
 My aim as a counselor, coach, and therapist is to know your wholeness and to help you to know it too.